electron/electron/docs/api/web-contents.md

 exposed via WebRTC.
 See [BrowserLeaks](https://browserleaks.com/webrtc) for more details.

+#### `contents.getWebRTCUDPPortRangePolicy()`

+Returns `string` - Returns the WebRTC UDP Port Range Policy.
+Empty string means the policy is invalid.

+#### `contents.setWebRTCUDPPortRangePolicy(policy)`

+* `policy` string - Specify the WebRTC UDP Port Range Policy.
+The format of the policy arg should be organized as 10000-19999, for example.

+Setting the WebRTC UDP Port Range policy allows you to restrict the udp port range assigned to apps via WebRTC.

 #### `contents.getMediaSourceId(requestWebContents)`

 * `requestWebContents` WebContents - Web contents that the id will be registered to.